Vol. 7, Issue 1 (2019)

 How to cite this article:

 Khanda A, Choudhary NB, Barman U, Mukherjee P, Pandey CS and Mukhopadhayay PK.
 Transformation of some major nutrients in tea garden soils of North Bengal.
+International Journal of Chemical Studies.
 2019; 7(1): 74-79.